UNSDSN-Youth/sdg-zone/content/learn/why-does-we-need-sdgs.md

 -   Each year, the world generates roughly 1.3 billion tons of waste, but that’s expected to soar to 4 billion tons by 2100.
 In the United State alone, about $200 billion a year is spent on solid waste management.

 -   Tens of thousands of species – including 25% of all mammals and 13% of birds – are now threatened with extinction.
 This is because of hunting, poaching, pollution, loss of habitat, the arrival of invasive species, and other human-caused problems.

  {{< padding >}}
  {{< padding >}}

 Today's problems will escalate quickly and dangerously if we do not urgently and radically change course.
 The Sustainable Development Goals (SDGs) give us a plan to fight these challenges.
-Find out how the SDGs will do this (link to next page).

 {{< youtube vimeo-id="39048998" >}}
 *Video credit: [Welcome Anthropocene](https://vimeo.com/anthropocene)*